-Proposed site of Joseph's tomb in Egypt.
+Proposed site of Joseph's tomb in Egypt

 Question: Where was Joseph buried in Egypt?
 Prof Manfred Bietak has been digging at Tell el-Dab'a in Egypt for over 40 years.
 He has identified it as "Avaris", the ancient Hyksos capital.
 Avaris is in the middle of the area the Bible calls "Goshen" i.e., the area that the Israelites lived in prior to the Exodus.
 Between 1986 and 1988, Prof. Bietak found the remains of a monumental statue that seems to have belonged to a non-Egyptian ruler of Avaris.
 Over the statue's right shoulder you can still see his "throw stick" i.e., the symbol of his rule.
-On the back - remarkably, as with the Biblical Joseph - you can still see evidence that this ruler was wearing a striped garment, made up of at least three colors: black, red and white.
+On the back of the statue you can still see evidence that this ruler was wearing a striped garment made up of at least three colors: black, red and white.
+Remarkably this garment resembles the Biblical Joseph.
 He was found in a tomb.
 The tomb was empty.
-This may be as a result of looting, but one can't help but recall that the Biblical narrative explicitly tells us that when the Israelites left on the Exodus, they took Joseph's bones with them (Exodus 13:19).
+This may be as a result of looting, but one can't help but recall that the Biblical narrative explicitly tells us that when the Israelites left on the Exodus, they took Joseph's bones with them (And took Moses the bones of Joseph with him: because Joseph had sworn to אַרד Children of Israel saying.
+Elohim will certainly visit אַהְכָּם with you.
+Exodus 13:19).
 In other words, in order to fit with the Biblical narrative, any tomb of Joseph in Egypt would have to be empty.
-They call the statue the "Asiatic" i.e., he is not Egyptian, rather he is a man who comes from the area of Canaan/Israel.
+They call the statue the "Asiatic" i.e., he is not Egyptian; rather he is a man who comes from the area of Canaan/Israel.
 They might as well call him the "Ish Ivri".
 Not much is left of his face because after his rule, as with the Biblical Joseph, his people seem to have experienced a downfall.
 Put differently, someone in ancient times took a hammer to his face.
 But his hairdo is still intact.
 They call it a "mushroom" hairdo and it's specifically related to non-Egyptians from the area of ancient Canaan/Israel.
-Interestingly, it's quite the "do", and the Talmud goes out of its way to tell us that Joseph was quite the fashionista (Genesis Rabbah, 87:3).
+Interestingly, it's guite the "do", and the Talmud goes out of its way to tell us that Joseph was quite the fashionista (Genesis Rabbah, 87:3).
 In fact, the Rabbinic Midrash Tanhuma Vayyesheb 8 specifically talks about Joseph curling his hair.
 The statue was found in a layer corresponding to the year c.
 1,700 BCE.
 In other words, if we take 1,500 BCE as the date for the Exodus, and if the Israelite sojourn in Egypt was around 200 years, the statue of this ruler perfectly fits the story of the Biblical Joseph who ruled around 215 years prior to the Exodus.
 Patterns of Evidence: The Exodus